 6. Expected impact from ad assets

-Google evaluates how the inclusion of ad extensions and other formats (e.g., callouts, site links, snippets) might improve the ad’s performance.
-Using extensions can boost your Ad Rank by providing users with more relevant information and enhancing the overall ad experience.
+Google also looks at how ad extensions and other formats—like callouts, site links, and snippets—can improve your ad’s performance.
+These extensions don’t just make your ads look more professional; they provide users with extra, relevant information, which enhances the overall ad experience.

 What is Google’s Ad Rank formula?